Why Sak Yant Tattoos are not Free

 The Role of the Temples in Local Communities

-Temples are of course one of the main religious centers of any Thai community.
+Temples are the main religious centers of any Thai community.
 They also have many additional roles in the social and charity areas of that community as well.
 Temples exist and operate in a balance of getting and giving support, receiving donations of cash, food and gifts and using this to give back and support the community they are located.
 Temples will often provide free food and accommodation to members of the local community and extend this offer to those in need who are passing through.
 Thai’s understand that this is a balance of giving and receiving, giving more when they can, receiving more when in need.

 When a Temple is not receiving enough to maintain this balance, they will often request assistance from Monks with special skills.
 A Monk who preforms Sak Yant is one of those skills, and they are usually at a Temple to help raise funds for new buildings or projects.
 Once the Temple has completed this objective – the Sak Yant Monk moves onto another location to help there.
 Monks who are skilled in Sak Yant are very rare, which creates increased visitors to the Temple.
 Thai’s of course understand that this specialist Monk is there to raise funds, so there is no confusion at all, that their skills in Sak Yant cost something.